wirednkod/wirednkod/README.md

 I am full stacking - using mainly JS/TS (react/node) - always willing to learn more.

 - 🔭 I’m currently working on decentralised web (or web3).
-- 🌱 I’m currently learning: (or trying to lean) rust.
 - 📫 Reach me at: wirednkod [AT] gmail [DOT] com.
 - ⚡ Fun fact: Facts are fun
 - 😄 Smile